 The Historical Museum of the City of Rio de Janeiro / MHCRJ was created as a result of the expansion of museums in the nineteenth century and its origins are linked to the beginning of the Republic in Brazil and the role of political center that Rio de Janeiro represented in this context.

-Estrada Santa Marinha s/nº, access through Marquês de São Vicente Street, in Gávea - Rio de Janeiro/RJ
+Estrada Santa Marinha s/nº, access at the end of Marquês de São Vicente Street, in Gávea - Rio de Janeiro/RJ

 The temporary exhibition pavillion is open to the public.